thomaspinckney3/cs4501/Project0.md

 - any commands specified after IMAGE will be interpreted as command to be executed inside the container when it is created.

 ###docker start CONTAINER
-This is used to start a STOPPED container.
+This is used to start a stopped container.

 ###docker stop CONTAINER
 This is used to stop a running container.